nexclouding/NexCloud/README.md

             ('uid', 'admin@nexcloud.co.kr'),
             ('kafka_snapshot_group', 'snapshot_consumer');
             ```
-            ※ please change the information of “SecetKey” and “uid”.
+            ※ Please change the information of “SecetKey” and “uid”.
 This information has to be changed in your DC/OS information.

         * This is explaination for each columns of instert quarry. please refer it when you change information
             ```sql